SYBIL

 Third: reputation systems.
 In a fully legible economy, deception is harder to sustain.
 Your history is visible.
 Your patterns are known.
 Gaming one interaction is possible; gaming a lifetime of recorded behavior is not.
 The Sibyl remembers.

-VII.
+VIII.
 THE CALCULATED EQUILIBRIUM

 What does it mean to compute prices?

 In the mimetic regime, prices are outputs of a guessing game.
 Agents guess what other agents will guess.
 The market aggregates guesses into a number.
-The number may be wildly disconnected from any physical or economic reality — Dogecoin, tulip bulbs, subprime mortgages.
+The number may be wildly disconnected from any physical or economic reality: Dogecoin, tulip bulbs, subprime mortgages.

 The Sibyl can compute what a price "should" be given physical constraints, preference data, and optimization objectives.
 Not "should" in a moral sense — "should" in an engineering sense.
 Given these inputs, this is the price that clears the market while satisfying these constraints.